 Who doesn't want that, right?
 And yet, how many of us begin by trying to convince our children to do as we ask?
 What if there's an easier (though less direct) path to this end result?
 If you're interested in learning more, CLICK HERE!

 Uncomfortable feelings are...well...uncomfortable.
 It's not unlike wading through a mud puddle - squelchy and squishy.
 Who would choose to do it on purpose?
 I'm hoping you might if you were doing it to help your child.
 CLICK HERE to read this article and decide for yourself!

 I'm Judith Pinto, Occupational Therapist (Alberta, Canada) and Educator.
-I specialize in supporting mental health in children and adults with anxiety through integrative mental health consultations, psychotherapy & education.
+I specialize in supporting neurodiverse children and adults to function at their best through integrative mental health consultations, psychotherapy & education.

 Disclaimer: The information in this website page is not to be used in place of medical treatment by a health or mental health provider.